-&lt;sup>126 U.S. Dept. of Energy, Office of Energy Efficient and Renewable Energy, Retail Competition: A Blueprint for Consumer Protection at 20 (Oct.
+&lt;sup>122 U.S. Dept. of Energy, Office of Energy Efficient and Renewable Energy, Retail Competition: A Blueprint for Consumer Protection at 20 (Oct.
 1998).

-&lt;sup>127 Bill Malcolm, AARP Presentation to the Consumer Protection TWG, Retail Choice and Residential Customers at 14-16 (Feb.
+&lt;sup>123 Bill Malcolm, AARP Presentation to the Consumer Protection TWG, Retail Choice and Residential Customers at 14-16 (Feb.
 8, 2018).

-&lt;sup>128 Jackie Roberts, West Virginia Consumer Advocate Presentation to the Consumer Protection TWG, Electric Restructuring in Nevada: Protecting Consumers at 20 (Aug.
+&lt;sup>124 Jackie Roberts, West Virginia Consumer Advocate Presentation to the Consumer Protection TWG, Electric Restructuring in Nevada: Protecting Consumers at 20(Aug.
 23, 2017).

-coupled with the ability to choose service providers that offer reliable service at reasonable prices.
+service at reasonable prices.
 Customers must be able to evaluate and choose providers based upon the value of the service offered.
 Accordingly, steps should be taken to discourage excessive costs or costs that effectively prohibit a customer from fully exercising the right to choose a provider based upon the value of the service offered.
 In light of the potential for stranded asset costs and other costs associated with transitioning from Nevada's current system to a competitive market, these considerations related to excessive or prohibitive costs are all the more pressing.